teh-cmc/seq/README.md

 - Poor performance
   Since every operation requires communication between nodes, most of the time is spent in costly network IO.
 - Uneven workload distribution
-  Due to the nature of the Leader/Follower model; a single node, the leader, is charged of handling all of the incoming traffic (e.g. serialization/deserialization of RPC requests).
+  Due to the nature of the Leader/Follower model; a single node, the leader, is in charge of handling all of the incoming traffic (e.g. serialization/deserialization of RPC requests).

 **Further reading**: